Darrell Bevell: Seattle Seahawks

 In 2013, the Seahawks finished the season with a 13–3 record and eventually defeated the Denver Broncos by a score of 43–8 in Super Bowl XLVIII.
-Bevell's rushing offense was 4th in the league with 2,188 yards and averaged 136.8 yards per game.
-Overall in total offense, Bevell's team finished 18th in the league, producing 339.0 yards per game.
+Bevell's rushing offense was fourth in the league with 2,188 yards and averaged 136.8 yards per game.
+Overall, in total offense, Bevell's team finished 18th in the league, producing 339.0 yards per game.

 In 2014, the Seahawks finished the season at 12–4 and attempted to repeat as Super Bowl champions.
-They came short in Super Bowl XLIX, which they lost to the New England Patriots after passing on 2nd and goal from the 1-yard line with 26 seconds left.
-Trailing 28–24, Russell Wilson targeted wide receiver Ricardo Lockette, but New England's Malcolm Butler made a game-saving interception with 20 seconds left on the clock.
+They came short in Super Bowl XLIX, which they lost to the New England Patriots after passing on 2nd and goal from the one-yard line with 26 seconds left.
+Trailing 28–24, Russell Wilson targeted wide receiver Ricardo Lockette, but New England cornerback Malcolm Butler intercepted Wilson's pass with 20 seconds left on the clock.
 The play call was widely criticized.
 "I can't believe the call," NBC color commentator Cris Collinsworth said after the play was run.
 "You have Marshawn Lynch.
 You have a guy who's been borderline unstoppable. ...
 If I lose this Super Bowl because Marshawn Lynch can't get into the end zone, so be it.
 So be it.
 I can't believe the call".
 Sports Illustrated writer Peter King called the play one of the worst calls in Super Bowl history, and so did retired NFL hall of famer Deion Sanders.
 Retired running back Emmitt Smith, the NFL's all-time leading rusher, went even further, calling it the worst play call in the history of football.
 Bevell acknowledged making the call, but also remarked that Lockette could have been more aggressive on the play.
 Wilson said the play was a "good call", and lamented throwing the interception and "not making that play."
 Head coach Pete Carroll, though, said the last play was "all my fault", and called Bevell "crucially important to our future."
 Carroll added that Seattle would have run the ball on a subsequent play.
 "We don't ever call a play thinking we might throw an interception."

 Bevell was dismissed from the Seahawks in January 2018.

 Detroit Lions

 On January 16, 2019, Bevell was hired by the Detroit Lions to be their offensive coordinator, replacing Jim Bob Cooter.

 On November 28, 2020, Bevell assumed the title of interim head coach following the firing of head coach Matt Patricia.
-On December 6, 2020, Bevell won his head coaching debut against the Chicago Bears by a score of 34–30.
-He missed the team's week 16 game against the Tampa Bay Buccaneers due to COVID-19 protocols.
+On December 6, Bevell won his head coaching debut against the Chicago Bears by a score of 34–30.
+He missed the team's week 16 matchup against the Tampa Bay Buccaneers due to COVID-19 protocols.

 Jacksonville Jaguars

-On January 21, 2021, Bevell was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Urban Meyer.
+On January 21, 2021, Bevell was hired by the Jacksonville Jaguars as their offensive coordinator under new head coach Urban Meyer.

 For the second consecutive season, Bevell was named interim head coach after the Jaguars fired Meyer following a 2–11 start to the season.